jarischaefer/docker-librenms/README.md

 ### Linked database container

-In the example below the linked container is named `my-database-container` and its alias inside the container is `db`.
+In the example below the linked container is named `my-database-container` and its alias inside the container is `database`.
 Make sure `my-database-container` matches the MySQL container's name and `DB_HOST` matches its alias inside the container if you intend to modify it.